 - Representing private equity funds and other entities in the acquisition, securitization, and disposition of tax liens and tax deeds, including:

-- Acquiring and disposing tax liens and tax deeds through public auctions and private transactions
+- Acquiring and disposing of tax liens and tax deeds through public auctions and private transactions

 - Obtaining debt financings secured by tax liens and tax deeds, including negotiation of servicing and custodial agreements

 - Representing financial institutions with respect to debt financings secured by tax liens and tax deeds.

 - Handling litigation with taxing authorities over practices relating to tax sales and excess funds.

 - Assisting taxing authorities with disposing of tax-delinquent properties.